aiven/aiven-docs/docs/platform/howto/use-azure-privatelink.md

     :::note
-    Azure does not provide notifications about endpoint connections and the Aiven API will not be aware of new endpoints until it\'s refreshed.
+    Azure does not provide notifications about endpoint connections and the Aiven API will not be aware of new endpoints until it's refreshed.
     :::

-3. In the Aiven CLI, check that the endpoint is connected to the
+1. In the Aiven CLI, check that the endpoint is connected to the
     service:

     ``` shell